 Once a figure has been agreed with you, the loss adjuster will issue their report recommending payment.
 Payment is usually arranged by Indigo Underwriters Ltd.

 We hope this will not be the case.
 If you are dissatisfied, we would encourage you to write setting out your problem.
 We promise to listen to what you say and to investigate, quickly and fairly.
 We will then contact you with the aim of resolving any outstanding issues.
-If we cannot agree a way forward, your policy document will, normally, outline the procedure which must be followed.
+If we cannot agree on a way forward, your policy document will, normally, outline the procedure which must be followed.